justmisosoup/working-with-me/README.md

 ## Work

-### My typical day
+### Typical day

-- My day starts at 8 AM.
-I am less talkative in the mornings.
-- I spend the first half-hour catching up with emails and Slack messages.
-- The start of the workday is at 8:30 AM and consists of standing meetings like stand ups and getting caught up.
+- The start of the workday is at 9 AM.
+- Mornings consist of standing meetings like stand ups.
-- I prefer to conduct collaborative meetings in the first half of the day.
+- Preference towards collaborative meetings in the first half of the day.
-- I take an hour lunch around noon—if I remember.
+- Lunches are important and protected time.
 - Focused work takes place in the afternoon.
-- I end my workday at 6 PM.
+- Workday ends whenever my tasks are complete for the day.

 ### My strengths and weaknesses

 **Strengths**